poojakira/Orbital-IoT-Monitor/README.md

 3. **Neural Anomaly Detection** using MLP Autoencoder with reconstruction error analysis

 ---
+## Project Background

+Astraeus-9 began as a hardware-centric experiment to explore how much operational insight a small satellite or testbed can gain from an ESP32-class sensing stack.
+I consolidated those efforts into a cohesive project that:

+- Streams telemetry from an ESP32-based sensing kernel
+- Applies Kalman filtering and physics-based models for orbital and re-entry state estimation
+- Drives a containerized Streamlit dashboard with real-time visualizations and anomaly flags

+It serves as a bridge between embedded constraints and ML-driven orbital monitoring workflows.

+---
 ## 2. System Architecture

 | Module | Language | Role |